Procedure for Dissolution of Marriage

 This would relate to the custody, care and control of the children, if any.
 The Proposed Parenting Plan is only required if the children of the marriage are below the age of 21.
 The document will outline how each parent will care for the children of the marriage during and after divorce.

 The divorce papers may be served personally or by substituted service, if your spouse is living overseas, for example.

 Following the service of divorce papers on the Defendant, he/she will have to file a notice of intention to contest or not contest to state if he/she is contesting the divorce (this was previously known as “entering appearance”).

 After the filing of divorce papers, the parties would have to go for compulsory mediation if there are children under the age of 21 in the marriage.

 What if You Oppose the Divorce?

-Once divorce papers are served on the Defendant, he has to enter appearance within 8 days if he/she wishes to contest the divorce.
-If the Defendant does not enter appearance, it may be taken that he/she does not wish to contest the divorce.
+Once divorce papers are served on the Defendant, he has to file a notice of intention to contest if he/she wishes to contest the divorce.
+If the Defendant does not file a notice of intention to contest, it may be taken that he/she does not wish to contest the divorce.
+Alternatively, the defendant can file a notice of intention to not contest the divorce.
 The divorce will then be immediately set down for hearing and proceed to the second stage of divorce regarding ancillary matters.

 Do note that during the first stage of divorce, the primary issue is the termination of the marriage.
 Any contest of divorce at this stage would relate to the dissolution of marriage.
 If you wish to contest the grounds of divorce, you will have to file a defence and a counterclaim.